-10 bootstrapStability

-A numeric matrix-like object containing observations in the rows and variables in the columns.
+x A numeric matrix-like object containing observations in the rows and variables in the columns.
 If transposed=TRUE, observations are assumed to be in the columns instead.

-FUN A function that takes x as its first argument and returns a vector or factor of cluster identities.

-clusters A vector or factor of cluster identities equivalent to that obtained by calling of computation.

-FUN(x, ...).
-This is provided as an additional argument in the case that the clusters have already been computed, in which case we can save a single round iterations A positive integer scalar specifying the number of bootstrap iterations.

-String specifying the method to use to average across bootstrap iterations.

-...
-Further arguments to pass to FUN to control the clustering procedure.

-compare A function that accepts the original clustering and the bootstrapped clustering, and returns a numeric vector or matrix containing some measure of similarity between them - see Details.

-mode, adjusted Further arguments to pass to pairwiseRand when compare=NULL.
+FUN A function that takes x as its first argument and returns a vector or factor of cluster identities. clusters A vector or factor of cluster identities equivalent to that obtained by calling $FUN(x,)$.
+This is provided as an additional argument in the case that the clusters have already been computed, in which case we can save a single round of computation. iterations A positive integer scalar specifying the number of bootstrap iterations. average String specifying the method to use to average across bootstrap iterations.
+Further arguments to pass to FUN to control the clustering procedure. compare A function that accepts the original clustering and the bootstrapped clustering, and returns a numeric vector or matrix containing some measure of similarity between them - see Details. mode adjusted mode, adjusted Further arguments to pass to pairwiseRand when compare=NULL.

-transposed Logical scalar indicating that resampling should be done on the columns instead.